gael-millot/fisher_for_vcf/README.md

 ## AIM

-Compute the Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.<br />Return a tsv file and a Miami plot.<br />The tsv file includes all fields and sub-fields of the vcf file in different columns.
-For instance
+Compute the Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.<br />Return a res.tsv file and a Miami plot.<br />The tsv file can include fields and sub-fields of the vcf file in different columns.
+See the tsv_extra_fields parameter of the fisher_for_vcf.config file, as well as the OUTPUT section below.
+Return also a res.vcf file made from the red.tsv file, mimicing a VCF file, i.e., with the inital header of the .vcf and with the fisher results added in the INFO section.
+Warning: this is not a true VCF file as the results of the FORMAT field and corresponding patients data fields are not anymore present

 <br /><br />
 ## CONTENT